-|Course Name:||ZSX Primus IV & Supermini200 Online training|
+|Course Name:||ZSX Primus IV & Supermini200 training|

 |Course Times:||9 a.m. – 4 p.m.
 (CET)|

-The course provides an overview of the ZSX Software, covering standardless SQX-Analysis and approaches to refining SQX results.
-Also, strategies are explained on how to develop quantitative analysis methods (calibrations) considering the respective analytical situation.
-This includes line overlaps, matrix & preparation effects etc.).
+The courses give an overview of the ZSX Guidance software, cover on the one hand the standardless SQX-Analysis and approaches to refining SQX results.
+On the other hand, strategies are explained how to develop quantitative analysis methods (calibrations) considering the respective analytical situation (line overlaps, matrix & preparation effects etc.).

 Who Should Attend

 Chemists, Operators, Engineers, Research Scientists and University Students in University and Operators of the XRF spectrometers supplied by Rigaku.